 Then He said, “A certain man had two sons.
 And the younger of them said to his father, ‘Father, GIVE ME the portion of goods that falls to me.’”
 So he divided to them his livelihood.
 Luke 15:11-12

-This son was too young to realize that this glitch is in our DNA and came from our forefather Adam, as he succumbed to Satan’s deception to break God’s command and live independent of the Creator.
+This son was too young to realize that this glitch is in our DNA and came from our forefather Adam, as he succumbed to Satan’s deception, when he broke God’s command to live independent of the Creator.
 Satan introduced this “willful independence” into the world and the resulting “never satisfied emptiness” that leads to death.
 Only God can fill the place in our hearts designed for Him in the first place.
-Because we are designed for the limitless wonders of an all-powerful God and eternity; nothing… absolutely nothing can fill this void and satisfy us except God Himself.
+Because we are designed for the limitless wonders of an all-powerful God; nothing… absolutely nothing can fill this void and satisfy us except God Himself.

 Hell and Destruction are never full; so the eyes of man are never satisfied.
 Proverbs 27:20